troysnowden/makers-bnb/README.md

 Users can list multiple spaces.

-Users should be able to name their space, provide a short description of the space, and a price per night.
+Users should be able to name their space, provide a short description of the space, and a price per night. a